About those satellites...

 Until midwinter 2016, in addition to NATO-IVB, Skynet, and various TDRSS satellites, Pole was using GOES-3, which provided a 1.5 Mbps inbound and 1024 Kbps outbound data rate for about 6 hours a day.
 But during 2015 tests were conducted on a Defense Satellite Communications System (DSCS) satellite which was slowly drifting into view.
 Then, on 29 June 2016 NSF announced that the GOES-3 satellite was being decommissioned...and being replaced by the much-better-bandwidth DSCS-3-B7 satellite.
 More information on the demise of GOES is here...and here's an October 2016 Lockheed-Martin press release describing implementation of the DSCS satellite.
 Meanwhile, the DSCS satellite had been added to the weekly satellite schedule in June 2016.
 Here is the USAP information page about the DSCS satellite and antenna systems.
 At right is a photo (from Mike Rice) of the 2.4 meter dish currently being used for DSCS, this is also inside the large GOES radome.

-A significant upgrade to what we once knew as the MARISAT-GOES terminal was begun in 2016-17 (more info) to improve its capability to handle DSCS-3-B7 traffic--presumably that project will be completed in 2017-18.
-Meanwhile, the DSCS satellite was unavailable due to some major issues with the terminal in Christchurch...apparently major enough to require special NSF funding (approved) and ITAR approval.
+Between mid-March and mid-July 2017, the DSCS satellite was unavailable due to major issues with the terminal in Christchurch, including failure of that antenna's elevation drive.
+The issues proved major enough to require special NSF funding and ITAR approvals to allow the necessary hardware to be shipped from the U.S. to New Zealand.
 AARGH!
-In 2018-19 the project was continuing with the erection of a new radome next to the RF building (right, photo from Ryan Dyer) (more info)...I'm thinking that the 2.4 meter Skynet and DSCS antennas will be relocated from the large GOES radome to this structure so that they can be used without interference from the 9-meter dish when it is reactivated for DSCS.
+Later, a significant upgrade to what we once knew as the MARISAT-GOES terminal was begun in 2017-18 (more info) to improve its capability to handle DSCS-3-B7 traffic.
+In 2018-19 the project was continuing with the erection of a new radome next to the RF building (right, photo from Ryan Dyer) (more info).
+At least one of the 2.4 meter Skynet and DSCS antennas was relocated from the large GOES radome to this structure so that it can be used without interference from the 9-meter dish when it is reactivated for DSCS.

 In addition to the larger geosynchronous satellites there is, of course, Iridium, which is always available for official/emergency phone calls.
 Additionally there is a data link consisting of 12 Iridium phones, each capable of a 2400 bps data link, which are multiplexed to produce a 28 kbps data link.
 For a time USAP used this for 24/7 email (for small emails <50k or so), but that has been discontinued.
 More recently, the IceCube project has implemented other mail/text systems using Iridium.
 Here is USAP's information page about the Iridium system.
 Other resources linked here: